Liquid-Surf/solid-compound/docs/milestones.md

 #### Milestones

-- ✓ Build a proof of concept to allow querying the browser for "registered" IdPs (3 days)
+- DONE Build a proof of concept to allow querying the browser for "registered" IdPs (3 days)
-- ✓ Write a blog post about the PoC (1 day)
+- DONE Write a blog post about the PoC (1 day)
-- ✓ Build a test suite that checks an IdP's for FedCM compatibility (3 days)
+- DONE Build a test suite that checks an IdP's for FedCM compatibility (3 days)
-- ✓ Integrate FedCM's HTTP API endpoints in CSS (2 days)
+- DONE Integrate FedCM's HTTP API endpoints in CSS (2 days)
-- ✓ Build a test client using Solid-OIDC + FedCM (1 day)
+- DONE Build a test client using Solid-OIDC + FedCM (1 day)
 - Write a blog post on why FedCM is not compatible with Solid yet (1 day)
 - Write a blog post on the potential of FedCM for the decentralized authentication ecosystem (1 day)
   - Share the blog post and reach out to the relevant community, answer questions, etc. (1 day)